jnlongnecker/theQudzoo/src/content/adviceArticles/attack.md

 The flamethrower and freeze ray work exceptionally well here, as if you can construct an “L” shape in your fighting arena, you can use line of sight to fight a single enemy at a time.
 You can then use the freeze ray or flamethrower to incapacitate your single opponent and kill them easily; rinsing and repeating for the rest of the templar.
 Even if you don’t do this, the fact that an enemy on fire will not fight back typically and a frozen enemy cannot fight back can be used to your advantage to single out templars with dangerous weapons, such as freeze rays and flamethrowers they have themselves.

 If you don’t happen to have those weapons, disarm in particular works wonders here; especially if you can get the templar to trickle in one at a time.
 Being creatures that rely on weaponry, they are extremely vulnerable when that weaponry is taken from them.
-Additionally, having good resistance against forced movement (asphalt cooking effects, fitted with cleats mod, anchor spikes, etc) will be quite handy as the leader of the group likes to spam <span class="injected"><span class="skill">Shield</span></span> <span class="injected"><span class="skill">Slam</span></span>.
+Additionally, having good resistance against being knocked prone (asphalt cooking effects, fitted with cleats mod, motorized treads, etc) will be quite handy as the leader of the group likes to spam Shield Slam.

 Despite your best efforts, sometimes you’ll just get a bad configuration or the templar will strangely drop far beyond the indicator circle or Shem -1 will just inexplicably be dead even though you never saw it the entire time.
 The goal with these strategies is to merely mitigate the damage in the most consistent way.
 Unfortunately, this is the one mission that has eluded perfect consistency for me, but has been the only time I have finished this mission without any Barathrumites dying.